Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Change of scaling and distribution type

 Comparison of analytical and simulation results shows that monomer aggregation (at least, in pile-up and wall configurations of clusters) can be satisfactorily described by the proposed theoretical model of one-step aggregation processes.
-The important thing is that some scaling laws can be determined experimentally by scaling analysis of size distributions (and correspondent probability density functions --- PDFs) and CDFs of the real aggregating ensembles.
-Below some attempts of such analysis are shown on the basis of aforementioned simulation results.
+The important thing is that some scaling laws can be determined experimentally by scaling analysis of size distributions (PDFs and CDFs) of the real aggregating ensembles.
+Below some attempts of such analysis for 63 different pile-up PDF/CDF pairs and for 36 different wall PDF/CDF pairs are shown on the basis of aforementioned simulation results and with usage of R language and environment for statistical computing \cite{R2008}.

-\subsection{Pile-up --- minimum active surface}
+\paragraph{Pile-up --- minimum active surface}